English 455

 The computer has revolutionized the practice of every humanities discipline.
 As society in general becomes more reliant on computing technology, and as the forms of human social interaction begin to presuppose computer-readability, all humanities scholars will benefit from being familiar with the many ways to read and write with a computer.
 The immediate availability of millions of digital texts, at Amazon, Google, and elsewhere, has already begun to transform our basic concepts of reading, scholarship, and reference.
 Jerome McGann forecasts that “in the next 50 years, the entirety of our inherited archive of cultural works will have to be re-edited within a network of digital storage, access, and dissemination.”
 Will we be ready to do the job?

 This course will introduce students to basic concepts in linguistic and literary computing, and to several tools useful for researching, producing, and delivering electronic text.
-Students will learn how to plan and create a corpus of electronic text from written or oral sources, use Wordsmith Tools to find, analyze, and display information about a text, mark up a text with XML tags to facilitate finding the information you want, and use some of the text and tool archives already available on the World Wide Web, including the Whitman and Dickinson Archives, the Rossetti Archive, the British Library’s Shakespeare in Quarto, the Proceedings of the Old Baily (criminal trials in London from 1674-1834), and on-line concordances for many authors and publications.
+Students will learn how to plan and create a corpus of electronic text from written or oral sources, use Wordsmith Tools to find, analyze, and display information about a text, mark up a text with XML tags to facilitate finding desirable information, and use some of the text and tool archives already available on the World Wide Web, including the Whitman and Dickinson Archives, the Rossetti Archive, the British Library’s Shakespeare in Quarto, the Proceedings of the Old Baily (criminal trials in London from 1674-1834), and on-line concordances for many authors and publications.
+We will also examine the practices involved with doing Humanities research in the computer age and aks how these practices might be redefining the Humanities as an academic discipline.

 This project-oriented course will be useful for anyone interested in working with a body of text, whether it be a specific literary text or group of texts, a critical edition, data from interviews, collections of folk tales from a variety of sources, or genre-specific language such as political speeches or trial transcripts.
 Individual student projects may treat literary or corpus-based linguistics topics.
 Readings and discussion will be heavily supplemented by hands-on computer work with texts and corpora.
 Only a basic familiarity with everyday computer tools like email and web-browsing will be assumed.